Dutch Caribbean Coast Guard: Tasks

+To perform these tasks the coast guard sometimes works together with units and personnel of the United States via the Joint Interagency Task Force South.

 Organization

 DCCG is a partnership between Aruba, Sint Maarten, Curaçao, and the Netherlands.
 The staff of the Coast Guard is composed of all constituent countries.
 DCCG is a Kingdom organization directly under the State Council of Ministers of the Kingdom.
 The Commander of the Naval Forces of the Royal Netherlands Navy in the Caribbean (CZMCARIB) is also the director of DCCG.

 Policy

 Ministries from the four parts of the kingdom determine the policy of the Coast Guard.
 To streamline policy formulation the Coast Guard's Commission has been formed.
 This committee consists of officials from different ministries.
 The Coast Guard Commission also ensures budgets and annual reports.
 The judicial policy of the Coast Guard is determined by the three Ministers of Justice of the countries of the Kingdom.
 Controlling the Coast Guard executive in judicial matters is done through the Prosecutors-General of Aruba, Curaçao, St Maarten, and the Netherlands.
 The Secretary of Defense is on behalf of the State Ministers in charge of managing and controlling DCCG.